kbogar/kbogar/README.md

 <br>

 - 🔭 I’m currently working on building my portfolio
-- 🌱 I’m currently learning about Cybersecurity, Python
+- 🌱 I’m currently learning about C#, .Net
 - 👀 I’m looking for opportunities to work in the Tech industry
 - 🤔 Beginner mindset (**open to learning**)
 - ⚡ One is never too old to learn.